Edith Anderson: Life

-Edith Anderson's mother died in 1959 without ever seeing her daughter again, but in 1960, after a twelve-year absence, the widow was able to return to New York, accompanied by her eleven-year-old daughter.
+Anderson's mother died in 1959 without ever seeing her daughter again, but in 1960, after a twelve-year absence, the widow was able to return to New York, accompanied by her eleven-year-old daughter.
 By this time East German citizens had lost the right to travel freely outside their country, but for one US passport holder, freedom to travel abroad had returned.
 With the help of a lawyer she had finally been able to obtain from the US authorities a passport that permitted her to travel freely between New York and East Berlin.
 Her father begged her to stay permanently but her daughter was homesick, and the extensive network of politically left-leaning New York friends of which she had been a part in the 1940s was no longer in place.
 Most of her friends were now in Berlin.
-She may also have been mindful of her husband's rhetorical question, before he died: when referring to their daughter he asked," 'What right have you to deprive her of the Socialism for which so many people died or went into exile?
+She may also have been mindful of her husband's rhetorical question, before he died: when referring to their daughter he asked, "What right have you to deprive her of the Socialism for which so many people died or went into exile?
 It may be imperfect but something can be made of it."
-Edith was not blind to the imperfections of daily life in the German Democratic Republic, but nor had she lost her Marxist idealism.
-The decision taken, after three months in New York Edith Anderson returned home to East Berlin.
+Anderson was not blind to the imperfections of daily life in the GDR, but nor had she lost her Marxist idealism.
+The decision taken, after three months in New York Anderson returned home to East Berlin.

 During the next few years, she worked intensively.
-She produced a succession of children's books and contributed regularly, between 1960 and 1977, to the New York National Guardian, trying to provide western readers with a critical perspective on developments both in West Berlin and in the German Democratic Republic.
+She produced a succession of children's books and contributed regularly, between 1960 and 1977, to the New York National Guardian, trying to provide western readers with a critical perspective on developments both in West Berlin and in the GDR.
 She became an informal spokesperson for US citizens with an interest in East Germany, helping the composer-singer Earl Robinson organise his Berlin tour, calling on her late husband's contacts in the world of music and on her own growing experience of dealing with the authorities.
-During the mid 1960s she made several lengthy visits to Hungary, the land of her ancestors, where she quickly built an additional network of friends and contacts.
-During the Summer of 1964 and again during the Summer of 1965 she wrote for the "New Hungarian quarterly".
+During the mid-1960s she made several lengthy visits to Hungary, the land of her ancestors, where she quickly built an additional network of friends and contacts.
+During the Summer of 1964 and again during the Summer of 1965 she wrote for the New Hungarian quarterly.
 Another long visit to New York followed in 1967.
 This time her daughter elected to stay in East Berlin.
 By now she was finding life on an East German widow's pension a struggle.
 She worked briefly as an editor for the publisher George Baziller.
 Nevertheless, in June 1968 she returned to East Germany and resumed her life as a writer and freelance journalist.
 At one stage during the 1970s she was also teaching English at the university.